RetroDECK/ES-DE/USERGUIDE-DEV.md

 JPG and PNG file formats and file extensions are supported for images, and AVI, MKV, MOV, MP4 and WMV are supported for videos.

 Remember that on Unix files are case sensitive, and as well the file extensions must be in lower case, such as .png instead of .PNG or .Png or the file won't be found.

-As an alternative, you can also locate your game media in the ROM directory.
-This is explained below when covering the option **Display game media from ROM directories**.
-This is however not recommended and the built-in scraper will never save any game media to this folder structure.

 It's possible to change the game media directory from within ES-DE, for this see the option **Game media directory**.